modelscope/data-juicer/docs/PartitionAndCheckpoint.md

   num_of_partitions: 8
   max_concurrent_partitions: "auto"
 ```

+Partitions are cut at exact row boundaries, so every partition holds the same
+row count give or take one row.
+This is deliberately not Ray's
+`Dataset.split(n)`, which distributes whole blocks: a dataset with fewer blocks
+than `num_of_partitions` would otherwise produce empty trailing partitions (ten
+rows in one block split four ways gives `[10, 0, 0, 0]`), and unevenly sized
+blocks would skew partitions even when there are enough of them.
+Empty
+partitions are not free -- each one still builds an operator graph, consumes an
+actor lifecycle and writes a checkpoint -- and skew breaks the uniform
+partition-size assumption behind execution-group sizing.
+A partition count
+larger than the row count therefore fails the job before any actor starts,
+rather than being lowered silently: the count is what a resume is validated
+against, so it must be the one that was asked for.

 Logical partitions and GPU execution concurrency are independent.
 Logical
 partitions define checkpoint/recovery granularity and the per-partition data